jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/charts.md

 To display a predictions data series, the following two parameters need to be configured:
 First, the `predictionVerticalLineX` parameter must define the x-value where the 'future' begins.
 Second, the `prediction` value must be set to true for the predictions data series, so the component recognizes it as the 'predictions' series.
-Multiple predictions series can exist in a single chart, but each must be marked with `prediction = true`.
+Multiple predictions series can exist in a single chart, but each must be marked with `prediction: true`.

+> Note: there is also a ['How to Charts' guide](/docs/frontend/how_to/how_to_create_a_chart.md) that explains step by step how to easily set up a `ContinuousChart` component.

 ``` javascript